foucherjocelyn/transcendance/ft_transcendence/design_api.md

 ## Join a tournament

-The authenticated user can join a tournament if the tournament's status is 'ongoing'.
+The authenticated user can join a tournament if the tournament's status is 'registering'.

 ```typescript
 POST /api/v1/tournament/<tournament_id>/join